-With the DRIP approach to investing, the next dividend payment will be larger than the last—as more shares will be held and payments are made to shareholders in proportion to how many shares they own.
+With the DRIP approach to investing, the next dividend payment will be larger than the last.
+This is due to the fact that more shares will be held, and payments are made to shareholders in proportion to how many shares they own.

-Given that some HENRYs might not have a lot of non-work time to actively manage their investments, passive investment vehicles —like exchange-traded funds (ETFs)— might be a one additional investment option.
+Given that some HENRYs might not have a lot of non-work time to actively manage their investments, passive investment vehicles like exchange-traded funds (ETFs) might be an additional investment option.

 Many ETFs yield dividends, although those dividends tend to be somewhat smaller than those offered to individual shareholders of company stocks.

-According to Equifax, 78% of HENRYs own their own home.
-And, mortgage payments combined with interest can make up a substantial portion of their regular monthly expenses.
+HENRYs often own their own home.
+As such, mortgage payments combined with interest can make up a substantial portion of their regular monthly expenses.

-When individuals can cut back on monthly housing expenses, it may then be possible to invest some of their freed up income into additional assets.
-If an investor still wants to have exposure to property, they could choose to invest in real estate investment trusts (REITs), which are known for having some of the highest dividend yields in the market.
+When individuals can cut back on monthly housing expenses, it may then be possible to invest some of their freed-up income into additional assets.
+If an investor still wants to have exposure to property, they could choose to invest in REITs, which are known for having some of the highest dividend yields in the market.

 Investing Now for the Future

 When it comes time to start investing, there’s no need to wait until retirement is nigh.
 After all, the longer certain securities are owned, the more time they could potentially accrue value or that dividends could be paid out.